ibm-cloud-docs/monitoring/windows.md

     `<WINDOWS_IP>` is the IP of the Windows system

     `<HOSTNAME>` is the name of the Windows system

+    `<JOBNAME>` is a custom attribute that you can set to identify the role of the node that you are scraping, and you can also use to scope the data in Sysdig

     See the following sample configuration that you can set to enable scraping for a Windows system with hostname `my-windows-hostname` in your environment: